barema4/Fast-Food-Fast/README.md

 Fast-Food-Fast is a food delivery service app for a restaurant.

-LOGIN DETAILS FOR BOTH ADMIN AND USER
+LOGIN DETAILS FOR BOTH ADMIN AND USER FOR USER INTERFACE

     FOR ADMIN:
     user_name: admin